Allerdest, Levocetirizine

 Histamine H1 Receptor Blocking Activity

-Histamine H1 receptors are distributed extensively throughout the respiratory mucosa, vascular endothelium, dermal tissue, and sensory neurons.
+Histamine H1 receptors are distributed extensively throughout respiratory mucosa, vascular endothelium, dermal tissue, and sensory neurons.
 During allergic reactions, histamine binding to these receptors precipitates the classic symptom constellation associated with allergic disease.

 The H1 receptor blocking activity of Levocetirizine is characterized by: